 Welcome to the future of music festivals…and are you ready for it?

 The most obvious immediate benefits to promoters is to cut down on counterfeits and speed up lines, but this is just the beginning.
-Organizers are salaviating over cashless money — load a wristband up with cash so that you can saunter to the front of the beer line and wave your arm for payment.
+Organizers are salivating over cashless money — load a wristband up with cash so that you can saunter to the front of the beer line and wave your arm for payment.
 Intellitix, the mastermind behind the scenes, also touts social media integration (who isn’t).
 For instance, dashing through the gates of Bonnaroo may trigger an automatic Facebook update.

 Not everyone is fully stoked on the technology.
-For the convience of leaving your wallet at home, you’re essentially delivering gobs of personal information to corporations who, let’s face it, rarely have your personal interests at heart.
+For the convenience of leaving your wallet at home, you’re essentially delivering gobs of personal information to corporations who, let’s face it, rarely have your personal interests at heart.
 Michael Eavis, the founder of Glastonbury, is considering the new wristbands for 2013, although he has some reservations.
 According to BBC 1:

 “All the commercial implications of the chip are slightly worrying aren’t they?” he said.
 “I don’t want to take people into a land they don’t want to go into.
 And using information about people, I wouldn’t be happy about that.”